The Dispute Resolution Review: Denmark

-The court of the Faroe Islands and the courts of Greenland are also part of the Danish legal system.
+The courts of Greenland and the court of the Faroe Islands are also part of the Danish legal system.
 In addition to the courts, some sector-specific disputes may be settled by specialised bodies such as the Danish Press Council, the Danish Consumer Council and the Danish Bar and Law Society.

 Finally, Danish law allows for the settling of disputes privately by way of arbitration or mediation.
 Arbitration is governed by the Arbitration Act,5 which is based on the UNCITRAL Model Law on International Commercial Arbitration.
 Institutional arbitration is widely used, and the Danish Institute of Arbitration plays an important role in relation to commercial disputes in Denmark.
 For example, the Institute has published suggestions for updating the Arbitration Act, including as regards interim remedies.

 Highlights from 2021 include four cases from the Danish Supreme Court.
 The first and second highlight the court's application of the Brussels I Regulation and the Lugano Convention, respectively, following European Court of Justice (ECJ) case law.
 The third provides guidance regarding whether partners of law firms, if they are not qualified lawyers, are exempt from providing witness testimony; and the fourth provides an example of how the court considers decisions made by authorities outside its jurisdiction and confirms the high threshold as regards public policy in actions for damages.

 i Application of the Brussels I Regulation in Denmark6